Aakash-Prasanna-03/Aakash-Prasanna-03/README.md

-Hello, this is Aakash.
+Hello, I’m Aakash.
-💻 locked in coding sprints or doomscrolling in bed, either way, no middle ground.
-🎓 I thrive on building AI-driven solutions in healthcare, education & workplace safety, turning complex ideas into real-world impact.
+I’m either deep in coding sprints or doomscrolling in bed—no middle ground.
+I enjoy building AI-driven solutions in healthcare, education, and workplace safety, transforming complex ideas into real-world impact.
 ---

 ## 🚀 Tech Stack